SchistoDan/ena-taxid-creation/README.md

 **[trimmed_parent_dir_name]_taxonomy_request.tsv emailed to ENA to request species-level taxID creation**

 ## TO DO ##
 - Figure out what to do when GBIF IDs are inconsistent.
-E.g.:
+- Parse new taxIDs created by ENA to file.
+Currently unsure how new taxIDs will be returned by ENA after creation, and how to get them into ENA sample registration form for sample accession number creation (if even necessary).

+GBIF ID inconsistency example:

 | usageKey |	scientificName |	canonicalName |	rank |	status |	confidence |	matchType |	kingdom |	phylum | order |	family |	genus |	species |	kingdomKey |	phylumKey |	classKey |	orderKey |	familyKey |	genusKey |	speciesKey |	synonym |	class |	index	| acceptedUsageKey |
 | --- |	--- |	--- |	--- |	--- |	--- |	--- |	--- |	--- | --- |	--- |	--- |	--- |	--- |	--- |	--- |	--- |	--- |	--- |	--- |	--- |	--- |	---	| --- |